Librarika/manual/docs/member-area.md

     ![Member area catalog request success](img/member-area-catalog-request-success.png)

-* Now your request has been confirmed and within your reservation date no one can able to send a request for it.
+* Now your request has been placed and if the library staff accept your request, then you will be notified and the item will be reserved for you.

 ## Cancel Reservation Request

-Cancel Reservation Request is the section where you can cancel your reservation request that you have been send earlier.
+Cancel Reservation Request is the section where you can cancel your reservation request that you have been placed earlier.

 To cancel your reservation, please follow the below steps: